gaoliveira21/chip-8/README.md

 # References

-This is a list of useful resources that I consulted for build this project.
+This is a list of useful resources that I've consulted for build this project.

 - Thomas P. Greene: [Cowgod's Chip-8 Technical Reference v1.0](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#2.4)